 From nights out in East Nashville to my first honky-tonk experience (ok, maybe it was also a little about the music,) to a Nashville Eats food tour, some of the best Nashville restaurants, and multiple stops at the same barbecue joint…it’s incredible how much you can learn about a city’s food scene in just a handful of days and 3-5 daily meals!

-So, what are the classic must-haves for a foodie vacation to Nashville?
+So, what are the classic must-haves for a foodie weekend in Nashville?

 Here’s the list of where to eat in Nashville I wish someone had given me before I arrived.

 410 4th Ave S (Peabody)